jp74/django-suit-sortable/README.md

 Since sortables are based on JavaScript solution, there are known limitations:

-1. They doesn't work with pagination.
+1. It doesn't work with pagination.